FTSE 100 index ends flat, miners advance

 Miners were boosted by signs of stabilisation in the economy of top metals consumer China, where the factory sector turned in its best performance in five months in May, a private survey showed.

-The UK mining index rose 0.7 percent, the top sectoral gainer on the blue-chip FTSE 100 index, helped by a 1.9 percent gain in Antofagasta and a 1.3 percent rise by Rio Tinto.
+The UK mining index .FTNMX1770 rose 0.7 percent, the top sectoral gainer on the blue-chip FTSE 100 index .FTSE, helped by a 1.9 percent gain in Antofagasta ANTO.L and a 1.3 percent rise by Rio Tinto RIO.L.

-Deal-making activity also gave the market a fillip, with news that British American Tobacco could back a potential merger between Reynolds American and Lorillard in a complex three-way transaction helping tobacco stocks.
+Deal-making activity also gave the market a fillip, with news that British American Tobacco BATS.L could back a potential merger between Reynolds American RAI.N and Lorillard LO.N in a complex three-way transaction helping tobacco stocks.

 "The environment for M&A is quite positive at the moment as uncertainties are diminishing and the confidence of company CEOs is rising.
 We are also seeing an improvement in economic activity," said James Butterfill, equity strategist at Coutts.